Suniljadaun/MultiThreadedCrawler/docs/caching.md

 ## Not done (on purpose)

 - No Caffeine in-process cache: with more than one app instance every instance would need its own invalidation.
-- No stampede protection: one portfolio query is cheap; revisit only if Phase 8 benchmarks show it matters.
+- No stampede protection: one portfolio query is cheap, and the Phase 8 benchmarks did not show a need for it.

+Measured effect of the cache and of batched eviction: docs/performance.md.